 As a long-time pet owner, I know what it’s like to have a beloved pet prone to skin irritations.
 As a pet owner, you may also commiserate in battling different skin conditions as well.
 While most skin problems prove to be harmless, they can also leave you baffled in how to combat them long-term.

-Castor oil is a well-known homeopathic alternative that has helped many people combat everyday skin conditions.
+Castor oil is a well-known holistic alternative that has helped many people combat everyday skin conditions.
 This natural substance can also assist your pet in dealing with their own skin issues.
-Here is an in depth breakdown at the benefits in using castor oil for your pet, for both cats and dogs.
+Here is an in-depth breakdown at the benefits in using castor oil for your pet, for both cats and dogs.

 A Common Yet Exhausting Problem